Powerful Republican lobbying group comes to Vancouver to strategize with oil industry

 This is the first of a special three-part series on what was said and heard at the Summit.

-The U.S. Chamber of Commerce, a powerful Republican lobbying group, was in Vancouver last week at the Canadian Oil and Gas Export Summit.
-Their appearance comes amidst the Harper government's attacks on environmental charities in Canada, accusing them of influence from foreign billionaire "radicals" from the US.
+The U.S. Chamber of Commerce, a powerful Republican lobbying groupwas in Vancouver last week for the Canadian Oil and Gas Export Summit.
+The group's appearance comes amidst the Harper government's attacks on environmental charities in Canada, accusing them of being under the influence of foreign billionaire "radicals" from the US.

 Matt Koch, vice president for Oil Sands and Arctic Issues, was originally slated to speak at the event.
 Koch, who worked in the George W. Bush administration and at the American Petroleum Institute, had to cancel on short notice.